 If you buy a New York life insurance policy, certain steps need to be taken, especially if you are replacing an existing policy.

-As the life insurance buyer, you want to make sure you receive these important documents as they’ll help you decide if a new policy really is better than your existing life insurance policy.
+As the life insurance buyer, you want to ensure you receive these important documents to help you decide if a new policy is better than your existing one.

 Here’s What You Need to Know

-Known as Reg.
-60, New York requires that specific steps be taken when you apply for life insurance.
+Reg.
+60, New York, requires that specific steps be taken when applying for life insurance.

 The type of life insurance you apply for will determine which forms are required.

-The good news is that we know the Reg 60 rules and will show you exactly what needs to be done in order to complete the application process.
+The good news is that we know the Reg 60 rules and will show you exactly what needs to be done to complete the application process.

 What is a Replacement?